 Telephony with the Rosemark System

 Using paper-based methods to manage key tasks like reporting shifts worked and recording caregiver tasks performed for clients can not only be inefficient, costing time and money, but it can also leave you exposed to some serious penalties.
-Fortunately, our Rosemark System provides integrated tools to help create a better management process.
-Our integrated telephony feature will alert you to any issues in the field, allow your caregivers to accurately record the tasks they are performing in real time, and automatically prep completed shifts for billing and payroll.
+Fortunately, the Rosemark System provides integrated tools to help create a better management process.
+Our integrated telephony feature will alert you to any issues in the field, allow your caregivers to accurately record the tasks they are performing in real-time, and automatically prep completed shifts for billing and payroll.
 Also, any shifts that do not match the original schedule will be highlighted so you can focus on resolving issues and not waste your time reviewing verified shifts.

 For more information on our telephony or electronic visit verification in Indiana and states across the US, contact a customer care manager at firstname.lastname@example.org or 734-662-3537.